 If your dog has a pre-existing medical condition and starts having diarrhea, it could also slow down their recovery.
 It is better to contact your veterinarian straight away in these cases.

-If your adult dog is usually healthy with no underlying medical problems, it is reasonable to try a few things at home to make them feel better before you rush to the ER.
+If your adult dog is usually healthy with no underlying medical problems, it is reasonable to try a few things at home to make them feel better before rushing to the vet.